 - Photography Consent

 By entering a RNDGC event all players are consenting to being filmed or recorded (images an sound) by or on behalf of RNDGC, or another authorised third party, and consent to these images (or likenesses) being used in any film, recording, photograph or other footage (“recording”) in the promotion of RNDGC activities.
 Players acknowledge that no payment or compensation for use of their image or likeness shall be payable to them.

 They are permitted to be taken onto the course during a competition round, but all playing partners must be consulted and give their approval.
 Permission must be sort 24 hours in advance from your playing partners.
 The dog must be permanently be kept on a lead.

 Under no circumstances are dogs permitted to find their owners’ ball or there playing partners’ balls.
-Penalty for breath of this rule is disqualification.
+Penalty for breach of this rule is disqualification.